strimzi/proposals/052-cruise-control-api-users.md

 # Add ability to create Cruise Control REST API users

-This proposal is about giving developers the ability to create REST API users for the Cruise Control REST API.
+This proposal is about giving advanced users the ability to create REST API users for the Cruise Control REST API.
-This would allow roles and permissions to be defined to allow developers and third-party applications to access the Cruise Control REST API without having to disable HTTP basic authentication.
+This would allow roles and permissions to be defined to allow advanced users and third-party applications to access the Cruise Control REST API without having to disable HTTP basic authentication.

 ## Current situation